Skip to main content

 2. Initialize Proofs Storage

 Initialize the separate storage used by the ExEx to store historical proofs.
+This step is required before starting the node with --proofs-history, even when reusing an existing op-reth datadir or restoring from a snapshot.

 ./target/release/op-reth proofs init \